BrandonFirmstone/portfolio1/README.md

 - Using Google Fonts for the site's Logo.
 Specifically the Grand Hotel font.
 - https://css-tricks.com/snippets/css/scale-on-hover-with-webkit-transition/ helped with animating the text on the index.html page.
 - Used https://ecotrust-canada.github.io/markdown-toc/ to generate a table of contents
+- Used this Codepen to fix Instagram embedded post issues. https://codepen.io/rexkirby/pen/LyFzB

 ## Content